MirceaMacarie/Bug_Reports/README.md

 **Bug ID:** BR-39

-**Bug title:** The Useful Information section does not have links to all documents
+**Bug title:** The "Useful Information" section does not have links to all documents

 **Priority and severity:** P3 - Low

-**Description:** In the Useful Information section ("Informații utile"), not all the mentioned documents has a valid link attached, and some information is not updated for current year (2022).
+**Description:** In the "Useful Information" section ("Informații utile"), not all the mentioned documents has a valid link attached, and some information is not updated for current year (2022).

 **Steps to reproduce:**
 1. Go on https://www.primariapn.ro/